epy1234/GoogleLdapMFA/README.md

 #### LDAP MFA Demo code
 - Python Script that simulates a user login and performs authentication via Google Authentication MFA.
 - Once the authentication is complete, the script will connect to `localhost` and pull data to the terminal.
-- First run `docker-compose up` to spin up an OpenLdap docker on your localhost:80
+- First run `docker-compose up` to spin up an OpenLdap docker.
+It will run on your localhost:80.
+- You can log in and add users:
 - Login DN: `cn=admin,dc=ramhlocal,dc=com`
 - Password: `admin_pass`
-- Then run app.py
+- run `pip install -r requirements.txt`
+- Run `app.py`

 Property  | Value
 ----------|---------------